Nenkai/gt-modding-hub/docs/ps2/gt4/getting_started.md

 Open your original ISO (preferably a copy of it, always have a backup of the original) into UltraISO, remove `GT4.VOL`.

 At the top left, in `Actions`, go to `Add Files` and select the newly built `GT4.VOL` file.
 Then simply just save.
 It'll take a few dozen seconds, but after that, your ISO is ready to go.

+---

+## Building a Dual-Layered ISO

+!!! warning
+    This is untested.

+This applies to retail GT4.
+Read the "Building an ISO" part first.

+The second layer contains all the videos/movies.
+You are free to extract it with GT4FS if you want to view/edit anything, otherwise leave it as-is.

+You will need [Apache3](https://www.romhacking.net/utilities/584/) AND UltraISO to build dual-layered discs.

+* Select the original ISO, and extract all the files.
+On top of the original file structure, you should also have `GT4L1.VOL` file on top of the original file structure.
+* Move `GT4L1.VOL` into it's own folder.
+Using `UltraISO`, create an ISO of the folder containing it.
+* Create the first layer with the process described before.
+* Using `ISOLayerMerge`, merge both iso files into one.